claudioc/jingo/README.md

 You can enable all the authentications options at the same time.
 The `local` is disabled by default.

-The _authorization_ section of the config file has two keys: `anonRead` and `validMatches`.
-If the `anonRead` is true, then anyone who can access the wiki can read anything.
+The _authorization_ section of the config file has three keys: `anonRead`, `validMatches` and `emptyEmailMatches`.
+If the `anonRead` is true, then anyone who can access the wiki can read anything. `emptyEmailMatch` defaults to false but will usually need to be set to `true` for GitHub authentication.

 If anonRead is false you need to authenticate also for reading and then the email of the user _must_ match at least one of the regular expressions provided via validMatches, which is a comma separated list.
 There is no "anonWrite", though.
 To edit a page the user must be authenticated.